 If someone gets a new toy and it won’t fit in the bin, tough choices will need to be made.
 But limits are helpful and are teaching children valuable skills.
 Stick with it because it will be worth it.

 - Make room for new toys.
 Santa can’t bring anything if there’s no room in the playroom.
 Try the Santa Sack Purge Method.

 - Send items to Grandma & Grandpa’s to play with (this can be permanent or Grandma and Grandpa can make them disappear).

 - Put toys you’re unsure of in a box and tuck it away.
 If kids ask about those missing toys, you can pull them back out.
 If they don’t, you can confidently let them go.

 - Sending items to school. (“Mrs. Martin was just telling me your class doesn’t have enough babies.
 Wouldn’t you love to share this one with friends at school?”)

-- Pass items on to specific younger cousins/friends — name names and tell your child how much that child will appreciate this and how you know.
-(Your little cousin Max loves fire fighters.
-I bet he’d love this dress up set that’s getting too small for you).
+- Pass items on to specific younger cousins/friends, name names and tell your child how much that child will appreciate the toy.

 Step 5: Contain